 - Moonfish (if you’re feeling a bit fancy)

-Here’s a map showing the locations of all the places.
+Here’s a map showing the locations of all the Aberdeen restaurants and bars.
 The red ones are the ones I visited myself, and green is the additional list of ones I’d still like to try.
 You can access the map by this link too, to see things more easily.

 So I managed to (okay, EAT) a lot in just a day and a half!
 What places to eat in Aberdeen have I missed that absolutely have to be on my list next time??
 Hit me up in the comments!